-Coffee is a daily essential for millions of Americans, and understanding where it’s grown can surprise many.
-Unlike most agricultural products, coffee requires a special blend of climate, soil, and elevation—all features abundantly found in the state of Hawaii.
-According to USAFacts, Hawaii produced 11.5 million pounds of coffee in 2022, dwarfing all other U.S. states.
-Hawaii’s Kona region, in particular, has achieved international fame for high-quality coffee beans, setting the standard for American-grown coffee.
+Largest Coffee Production in U.S.: Coffee is a daily essential for millions of Americans.
+According to National Coffee Association, 66% or two-thirds of American adults drink coffee each day.
+Understanding where coffee is grown can surprise many as coffee requires a special blend of climate, soil, and elevation.
+The U.S. state where all features abundantly found is Hawaii.
+Hawaii produced 11.5 million pounds of coffee in 2022, more than all other U.S. states.
+Hawaii’s Kona region has achieved international fame for high-quality coffee beans, setting the standard for American-grown coffee.
 Although interest in coffee farming has spread to places like California, Hawaii remains unmatched due to its unique natural advantages and rich coffee-growing heritage.

 Which State Leads Coffee Production in the U.S.?